Tiong Gim Aw, PhD Principal Investigator

 Kyle Campbell is a junior at Tulane University from Boise, Idaho.
 He is pursuing bachelor’s degrees in Cell & Molecular Biology and International Development, as well as a minor in French.
 He enjoys many types of outdoor recreation, which led to an interest in analyzing environmental data towards the goal of better human-environment interactions.
 In the past, Kyle has worked on genomic analysis of fish in Kenya, and wishes to continue work focusing on the impacts of wastewater on water quality of natural environments.
 He wishes to pursue a career in research on human-animal disease interactions and implications for public health.
 On campus, he works with the Outdoor Adventures program and participates on the club rowing team.

-Samuel Fisch (Current: Columbia University)
+Samuel Fisch (Current: Graduate student at Columbia University)

 Sam Fisch is a current undergraduate student at Tulane with majors in Public Health and Anthropology and a minor in Religious Studies.
 His research interests pertain to microbial prevalence within municipal wastewater, with a particular emphasis on disease-causing viruses and bacterium.
 Sam has a passion for the human right to clean water.
 Working within this lab has allowed Sam to understand the complexities of maintaining clean water and the true breadth of organisms living within the water around us.
 Grounded in the social sciences, Sam’s ability to critically evaluate potentially harmful pathogens’ lived effects enables him to fully understand the disease burden.
 Sam hopes to pursue a career in public health, specializing in infectious disease prevention and control.
 He is excited to learn more about how environmental health and protection can improve wellness outcomes and prevent future disease spillover events.